jappeace/jappeaceApplication/content/cabal-exact-print.md

 Tags: haskell, programming, tools, tech-proposal
 subreddit: haskell programming

-For a long time I've been annoyed with [cabal](https://www.haskell.org/cabal/) telling you to add modules to your cabal file.
+For a long time I've been annoyed that [cabal](https://www.haskell.org/cabal/) tells you to add modules to your cabal file.
 It's capable of detecting they're missing, but won't go the extra mile and just add them.